-- (1) (a) Subject to subjection (2), where an employer terminates the agreement of a worker, he shall in respect of that worker, pay, not later than 30 days from the date of termination of employment of the worker, to the National Pensions Fund for credit to the National Savings Fund a recycling fee according to the rates specified in the Eighth Schedule. - (b) An employer shall, at the time of payment of the recycling fee under paragraph (a), submit a return in the form specified in the Ninth Schedule. - (c) The recycling fee payable under paragraph (a) shall be credited into the National Savings Fund Account of the worker under section 5(B) of the National Savings Fund Act. - (2) (2) No recycling fee shall be payable where - - (a) (a)an employer dies and his worker is employed or offered employment by the personal representative or heir of the deceased employer forthwith after the death; - (b) (b)a worker's employment by a partnership ceases on the dissolution of the partnership, and he is employed or offered employment by a member of the dissolved partnership or a new partnership forthwith after the dissolution;
+- (i) an employer terminates the agreement of a worker as defined in section 40; or - (ii) the determinate agreement of a worker as defined in section 40 comes to an end, the employer shall, not later than 30 days from the date of termination of employment or expiry of the determinate agreement, pay to the Director-General for credit to the National Savings Fund a recycling fee according to the rates specified in the Eighth Schedule in respect of that worker.

-- (c) (c) a worker's employment by a body corporate ceases on the dissolution of that body and he is employed or offered employment by some other corporate body in accordance with an enactment or a scheme of reconstruction forthwith after the dissolution; or - (d) (d)a worker's employment ceases on the disposal by his employer of the goodwill, or of the whole or a substantial part of the business, or of that part of the business in which he is employed and he is employed or offered employment by the person who acquires the goodwill or business or part of the business forthwith after the disposal, on terms and conditions which are not less favourable than those of the former agreement.
+- (b) An employer shall, at the time of payment of the recycling fee under paragraph (a), submit a return in the form specified in the Ninth Schedule. - (c) The recycling fee payable under paragraph (a) shall be credited into the National Savings Fund Account of the worker under section 5(B) of the National Savings Fund Act. - (2) No recycling fee shall be payable where - (a) an employer dies and his worker is employed or offered employment by the personal representative or heir of the deceased employer forthwith after the death; - (b) a worker's employment by a partnership ceases on the dissolution of the partnership, and he is employed or offered employment by a member of the dissolved partnership or a new partnership forthwith after the dissolution; - (c) a worker's employment by a body corporate ceases on the dissolution of that body and he is employed or offered employment by some other corporate body in accordance with an enactment or a scheme of reconstruction forthwith after the dissolution; or - (d) a worker's employment ceases on the disposal by his employer of the goodwill, or of the whole or a substantial part of the business, or of that part of the business in which he is employed and he is employed or offered employment by the person who acquires the goodwill or business or part of the business forthwith after the disposal, on terms and conditions which are not less favourable than those of the former agreement.

-- (3) Where a worker to whom an offer is made in writing in any of the circumstances specified in subsection (2) accepts the offer, he shall be deemed to enter the employment of the person by whom the offer is made forthwith upon the cessation of his employment with the first employer and the employment of the worker by the first and the second employer shall be deemed to be continuous. - (4) Where a worker is deemed to be in continuous employment in accordance with subsection (3) and that continuous employment is terminated in circumstances in which the recycling fee under subsection (1) or severance allowance under section 46 is payable, the employer in whose service the worker was employed immediately before the termination shall be deemed to be the employer during the whole of the period and shall be liable to pay the recycling fee or severance allowance, as the case may be.
+- (2A) No recycling fee shall be payable where the employment of a worker is terminated in accordance with section 38(2) except where the Court finds that the dismissal is unjustified. - (3) Where a worker to whom an offer is made in writing in any of the circumstances specified in subsection (2) accepts the offer, he shall be deemed to enter the employment of the person by whom the offer is made forthwith upon the cessation of his employment with the first employer and the employment of the worker by the first and the second employer shall be deemed to be continuous. - (4) Where a worker is deemed to be in continuous employment in accordance with subsection (3) and that continuous employment is terminated in circumstances in which the recycling fee under subsection (1) or severance allowance under section 46 is payable, the employer in whose service the worker was employed immediately before the termination shall be deemed to be the employer during the whole of the period and shall be liable to pay the recycling fee or severance allowance, as the case may be. - (5) Any recycling fee which has not been paid to the National Pensions Fund in respect of any month shall, on the commencement of this section, be due to the Director-General.